EPIC Gate Access on Stuart Street

 EPIC has the highest visitation of any recreation facility in Fort Collins and hosts more than one million patrons each year, including visitation for large-scale ice and aquatic competitions.

-• After receiving input from several residents from neighborhoods near and around EPIC, the City is suspending its consideration of permanently opening the south gate at this time.
+After receiving input from neighbors near EPIC, the City will not permanently open the south gate on Stuart Street at this time.

 Current Conditions and Concerns